-The $\mathbb{F}_2^4$-colouring on the vertices of $\mathcal{Z}$ is now given through the matrix model using the following very simple formula: where $e_1$ denotes the first vector of the standard basis of $\mathbb{F}_2^4$.
+The $\mathbb{F}_2^4$-colouring on the vertices of $\mathcal{Z}$ is now given via the matrix model using the following very simple formula: where $e_1$ denotes the first vector of the standard basis of $\mathbb{F}_2^4$.

-Before checking for properness of the colouring and looking at the shape of the cusps we notice that, by construction, the group of admissible symmetries $\mathrm{Adm}_{\lambda}(\mathcal{Z})$ contains $H$ as a subgroup acting on $\mathcal{Z}$ by \textit{left} multiplication.
-Indeed, left multiplication by a matrix $M$ in $H$ permutes the colors associated to the vertices precisely through multiplication by $M$, which is obviously a linear map.
+Before checking for properness of the colouring and looking at the cusp sections we notice that, by construction, the group of admissible symmetries $\mathrm{Adm}_{\lambda}(\mathcal{Z})$ contains $H$ as a subgroup acting on $\mathcal{Z}$ via \textit{left} multiplication.
+Indeed, left multiplication by a matrix $M \in H$ permutes the colours associated to the vertices precisely through multiplication by $M$, which is obviously a linear map.